-To prevent network attacks, the CMTS supports a TFTP proxy function to prevent server IP leakage according to DOCSIS security requirements.
+To prevent network embezzlement and attack, CMTS supports TFTP proxy function to prevent server IP leakage according to DOCSIS security requirements.

 As a TFTP server of CM, CMTS downloads configuration files from TFTP server as TFTP client, and ensures that the settings registered by CM are consistent with those obtained from legal TFTP server.